ardanlabs/gotraining/README.md

 Georgi Knox ([@GeorgiCodes](https://twitter.com/georgicodes))
 _"The Intro to Go Workshop enabled me to come into class with very little knowledge of Go and leave having a firm grasp of the key concepts of the language.
 Each topic was followed up with hands-on coding problems which helped to solidify what I was learning.
 My teacher Bill was not only approachable, but very excited about the language and his enthusiasm was contagious.
 I enjoyed that we talked about some of the lower level implementation details of Go which was something that I had found lacking from some books on the language.
 Overall I would highly recommend this workshop to anyone looking to learn Go quickly and effectively."_

-## Past Events

-Look at how busy we have been training thousands of developers in Go over the past four years.

-		2017 : 35 Events and counting
-		2016 : 37 Events
-		2015 : 33 Events
-		2014 :  3 Events
 ___

 ## Running Docker